pattysc/hs-code-club-jquery-methods-card-flipper-web-1116/README.md

 # Card Flipper

-Build out a virutal trading card app using jQuery!
+Build out a virtual trading card app using jQuery!
+The trading cards can be of whatever you want - players from your favorite sports, characters from your favorite movies, puppies, etc.

 ## Introduction